+Objectives

+Long-term: Short-term :

+Stock Conservation

-Table 3.
-Long and Short-Term Objectives for the Wal ctives Long-term: Short-term: Stock Conservation Maintain vital, healthy walrus stocks and populations through sustainable use and effective fishery management consistent with the wildlife harvesting and management provisions under the Nunavut Land Claims Agreement.
+Maintain vital, healthy walrus stocks and populations through sustainable use and effective fishery management consistent with the wildlife harvesting and management provisions under the Nunavut Agreement.
 Improve knowledge of Atlantic walrus biology, abundance and distribution.
 Conduct surveys of remaining walrus stocks to obtain abundance estimates.
 Use local knowledge/TEK/IQ in aerial survey designs and use local community members in conducting the surveys Develop training materials for Inuit harvesters to maximize harvest and minimize losses.
 Develop communication materials to inform elders, harvesters and community members on research methods, activities and results.
 Develop/enhance monitoring program to reduce struck and lost, including an assessment of harvesting methods and equipment, and collection of data on rates of struck and loss.

-Take a precautionary approach to fishery decisions for walrus stocks or populations.
-Given uncertainties related to walrus stocks, take a precautionary approach to establishing TAHs and BNLs for each walrus stock or population.
-Ecosystem Protection of walrus habitat.
+Take a precautionary approach to fishery decisions for walrus stocks or populations. • Given uncertainties related to walrus stocks, take a precautionary approach to establishing TAHs and BNLs for each walrus stock or population.

+Ecosystem

+Protection of walrus habitat.
 Continue to identify and document traditional ecological knowledge of important walrus habitats.
-Investigate and assess threats resulting from human activities (e.g. shipping routes, sonar, noise disturbance, and tourism).Support research into the effects of invasive species on walrus and walrus habitat.
-Shared Stewardship Promote collaboration, participatory decision-making and shared responsibilities with resource users, co-management organizations and other stakeholders.
+Investigate and assess threats resulting from human activities (e.g. shipping

+Table 3.
+Long and Short-Term (Objectives for the Walı rus Fishery in the Nunay ut Settlement Area Table 5.
+Long and Short-Term (Jujectives for the wan rus rishery in the runav ut Settlement Area routes, sonar, noise disturbance, and tourism).
+Support research into the effects of invasive species on walrus and walrus habitat.
+Shared Stewardship Promote collaboration, participatory decision- making and shared responsibilities with resource users, co-management organizations and other stakeholders.
 Conduct IFMP evaluations with walrus working groups.
 Develop sport hunt guidelines.
 Develop appropriate guidelines for activities that could negatively affect walrus Once TAH/BNLs are established for walrus stocks, co-management organizations to implement the shared responsibilities in accordance with land claims agreements, the Fisheries Act, and its regulations.
 Develop and/or participate in more formalized discussions with Greenland on the management of shared stocks.
-Social, Cultural and Economic Promote traditional Inuit harvesting techniques and practices within communities.
-Develop and/or enhance training programs for inexperienced hunters.
+Social, Cultural and Economic Promote traditional Inuit harvesting techniques and practices within communities. • Develop and/or enhance training programs for inexperienced hunters.
 Promote and maintain vital, healthy, walrus populations capable of sustaining harvesting needs.
 Increase awareness of the importance of walrus to public, communities, and stakeholders.
 Include IQ in all policies and program development.
 Promote territorial health programs aimed at food safety.
 Maintain access to international markets for the export of walrus products.
 Demonstrate harvest levels and practices are sustainable.IFMP in place.
 Compliance Support effective fisheries management through a defined compliance program.
 Conduct a risk assessment of compliance issues.
 Develop a variety of compliance activities and tools to address the identified risks.
 Support Communities in the development of by-laws related to walrus or activities that may affect walrus.